2022 Las Vegas Raiders season: Week 13: vs. Los Angeles Chargers

-After a chilling overtime win in Seattle, the Raiders returned home to face one of their AFC West division rivals, the Los Angeles Chargers.
+After a chilling overtime win against the Seahawks, the Raiders returned home for a rematch with one of their AFC West rivals, the Los Angeles Chargers.
 Las Vegas would overcome their second 10-point deficit in three games.
 Just like the previous game, Las Vegas began the game very poorly, with Bryce Callahan returning a Derek Carr interception for a score not even 10 minutes into the game, giving the Chargers a 7-0 lead.

 In the second quarter, the game worsened for the Raiders when Cameron Dicker booted a 37-yard field goal to put them in a 10-0 hole.
-Josh Jacobs, though, would trim the Raiders' deficit to three points with a 20-yard touchdown run, and would eventually be accompanied by a 55-yard field goal from Daniel Carlson to tie the game at 10.
-However, the Chargers broke the tie with a 34-yard field goal by Cameron Dicker, putting them up, 13-10 at the half.
+Josh Jacobs, though, would trim the Raiders' deficit to three points with a 20-yard touchdown run, and would eventually be accompanied by a 55-yard field goal from Daniel Carlson to tie the game at 10, only for the Chargers to break the tie with a 34-yard field goal by Cameron Dicker, putting them up, 13-10 at the half.

 Things significantly turned around for the Raiders in the second half, largely due to Derek Carr hitting Davante Adams with two consecutive touchdown passes in the third quarter, from 31 yards and 45 yards, respectively, and putting the Raiders up, 24-13.
-They kept Herbert in check, allowing a mere six points on the first eight drives.
+They kept Justin Herbert in check, allowing the Bolts to score only six points on the first eight drives.

-In the fourth quarter, a 25-yard field goal from Daniel Carlson brought the Raiders' to 27-13.
+In the fourth quarter, a 25-yard field goal from Daniel Carlson brought the Raiders' lead to 27-13.
 Herbert hit Keenan Allen with a 35-yard touchdown pass on 4th down to make it a 27-20 game with 8:34 left, which would end up being the final score.
-Just as the Chargers appeared likely to come back to life, since they got the ball to Las Vegas' side of the field, they could not do anything, as the drive ended on a turnover on downs.
+Just as the Chargers appeared likely to come back to life, since they got the ball to Las Vegas' side of the field, they could not do anything, as their final drive ended on a turnover on downs.

 With the upset win, the Raiders improved to 5–7.
 Davante Adams caught 8 passes for 177 yards and 2 touchdowns in the win.